MakAcp/AwsBoto3tool/README.md

 We have used the following clients:

-### [Cost Explorer](https://boto3.amazonaws.com/v1/documentation/api/latest/reference/services/ce.html) : Representing AWS Cost explorer service
+### [Cost Explorer](https://boto3.amazonaws.com/v1/documentation/api/latest/reference/services/ce.html) : Client representing AWS Cost explorer service
    We use the cost explorer to track costs accrued over a specific time period(Cost is calculated individually for every service)

 ####   Method used : get_cost_and_usage()